marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/the-anatomy-of-an-aspnetcore-app.md

 <h3 id="section-3-2">Request and Response</h3>

-Since ASP.NET Core is used to build Web apps on the server, it deals with HTTP: That means processing HTTP Requests and producing HTTP Responses.
+Since ASP.NET Core is used to build Web apps on the server, it deals with HTTP.
+That means processing HTTP Requests and producing HTTP Responses.

 #### How requests are processed

-Requests are being processed in this way in your app:
+Requests are being processed in the following way by ASP.NET Core:

 1. _Request_ comes in
 2. _Middleware_ processes request